 - Cryoablation of peripheral nerves and dorsal root ganglion

 Surgical implants are performed at all facilities.
 The surgical block time averages 10-16 surgical procedures per month.
 Of note, neuromodulation and intrathecal drug delivery procedures comprise the majority of these cases, though there is also exposure to vertebroplasty and kyphoplasty techniques.
 Occipital nerve stimulators, as well as a variety of other peripheral nerve stimulators are implanted in addition to the over 200 permanent spinal cord stimulator implants performed per year.
-The case volume at Wake Forest Baptist Pain Medicine and Carolinas Pain Institute provides an outstanding interventional training experience for the fellows.
+The case volume at Wake Forest Baptist Pain Medicine provides an outstanding interventional training for our fellows.